Eric Jansson: Legacy

 The village is now Bishop Hill Historic District.
 In 1984, the surviving buildings were listed on the National Register of Historic Places.
-The Illinois Historic Preservation Agency owns and operates the Bishop Hill State Historic Site including the Visitor's Center, Colony Church, and Colony Hotel, as well as the park containing the original dugouts as an open-air museum.
+The Illinois Historic Preservation Agency owns and operates the Bishop Hill State Historic Site including the Visitor Center, Colony Church, and Colony Hotel, as well as the park containing the original dugouts as an open-air museum.
 A brick museum houses a valuable collection of folk art paintings by colonist Olof Krans (1838–1916).

 While there had been several Swedish immigrant colonies earlier in American history, notably the short-lived colony at New Sweden in Delaware and an ongoing community in Philadelphia, Pennsylvania, the Janssonist emigrants triggered a larger wave of Swedish immigration in the latter half of the 19th century.
 Letters home from Janssonists to their friends and family, telling of the fertile agricultural land in the interior of North America, stimulated substantial migration for several decades and the formation of a distinct Swedish-American ethnic community of the American Midwest including areas around Galesburg, Illinois as well as in Minnesota to the northwest.

 The transformation of the Bishop Hill Colony from religious sect in Sweden, to fledgling outpost, to prosperous economic engine, and finally to Swedish-American community, marks a unique pattern of Americanization and assimilation.
 Swanson (1998) has argued that this transformation and Americanization resulted from the degree of interaction between the colonists and the local citizens of Henry County: the colony was not insular, as the many documents held in archives of Bishop Hill demonstrate.
 The Bishop Hill Colony makes a useful contrast to the Mormons at Nauvoo, Illinois and the Amanas in Iowa, both rough contemporaries to Bishop Hill.